 Next, ask students, "Are there any pulls on the flying kite?"
 Students will likely say we pulled on the kite.
 Some students may say gravity pulls on the kite.
 Add these ideas (person pulls, gravity pulls) to the class model.
 Ask students how you could represent these pulls on the kites using pictures and/or symbols.

-Note: Although students will likely notice the kite pulls on them, keep the focus for now on the forces acting on the kite.
+Note: Although students will likely notice the kite pulls on them, keep the focus on the forces acting on the kite for now.
 This is building the foundation for the grade 3 science idea "Each force acts on one particular object and has both strength and a direction."
 You may choose to continue with the lesson and ask students to consider the forces acting on them to answer their question, "Can the kite pick me up?"

 Go back to the class Notice and Wonder t-chart.
 Say to students, "Many of us wondered what would happen if it was windier or less windy.
 Since we're thinking about pushes and pulls, does it make sense to investigate this question first?"